tdvance/GlitchGarden/README.md

 # GlitchGarden
-A basic clone of the popular Plants vs. Zombies using assets from a defunct game "Glitch" that were released to the community.
+A basic clone of the popular Plants vs. Zombies using assets from a defunct game "Glitch" that were released to the community (http://www.glitchthegame.com/downloads/).

 * The object of the game is to stop animals from entering your house.